 Rochester, NY 14610

-Both performances will also be livestreamed.
+Both performances will also be livestreamed:

-Tickets are available online on a sliding payment scale, with a suggested contribution of $15 each.
+Tickets are available on a sliding payment scale, with a suggested contribution of $15 each.
 No one will be turned away for lack of funds.
 Any remaining tickets will be sold at the door.

 This project is made possible in part by funds through the Rochester Area Community Foundation; by funds through the Genesee Valley Council on the Arts’ Aid to Localities program; and by funds from the Statewide Community Regrants Program, a regrant program of the New York State Council on the Arts with the support of The Office of the Governor and the New York State Legislature and administered by the Genesee Valley Council on the Arts.